 Areas of counselling I deal with

-I charge £125 per 50 minute session (face-to-face or online).
-Payments can be made in cash or by debit/credit card at each session, or by bank transfer in advance.
+I charge £150 per 50 minute session.
+Payments can be made by PayPal or by bank transfer in advance.
 Please note that the full session fee applies for sessions cancelled with less than 48 hours' notice.

 When I work